ossdhaval/mysite/source/while-coding/cedar-policy-authoring.md

 Every policy statement must include an effect and a scope:

 - The effect specifies whether this a permit or a forbid policy.
-- The scope specifies the principal[s], the action[s], and the resource[s] to which the effect applies.
+- The `scope = PAR`, scope specifies the principal[s], the action[s], and the resource[s] to which the effect applies.
-- Optionally, the statement may also include one or more conditions in the form of when or unless clauses.
+- Optionally, the statement may also include one or more conditions in the form of `when` or `unless` clauses.
 Conditions help add the context in decision making.

 Each principal and resource are identified by a type and id.
 Everytime you refer to a resource or principal, you have to mention the type and its id.
 For example, the type could be `user` and id could be `alice`.

+Policy applicability: A policy is applicable if the scope matches that of the authorization request, and all conditions are met.

+How engine evaluates the final effect: Cedar policies are evaluated by a Cedar evaluation engine.
+The engine considers a set of policy statements in response to an authorization request, and returns either an allow or deny decision.
+For the authorization request to be allowed, there must be at least one applicable permit statement and no applicable forbid statements.